silnrsi/font-annapurna/README.txt

 CONTACT
 ========
-For more information please visit the Annapurna SIL page on SIL International's software website: https://software.sil.org/annapurna.
+For more information please visit the Annapurna SIL page on SIL Global's software website: https://software.sil.org/annapurna.